sonata-project/SonataAdminBundle/UPGRADE-4.0.md

 When the service `security.csrf.token_manager` is not available, `getCsrfToken()` returns `null`.
 Previously, it was returning `false`.

-The `isXmlHttpRequest()`, `redirectTo()`, `isPreviewApproved()`, `isInPreviewMode()`, `isPreviewDeclined()`, `validateCsrfToken()` signatures was changed.
+The `isXmlHttpRequest()`, `redirectTo()`, `isPreviewApproved()`, `isInPreviewMode()`, `isPreviewDeclined()`, `validateCsrfToken()` signatures were changed.
 They now require to pass the request as first argument.
 The `CRUDController::getRequest()` method was removed.

 ## FilterInterface